Slawomir Szkredka

-Sławomir Stanisław Szkredka (born May 12, 1974) is a Polish-born Catholic prelate and biblical scholar who served as an auxiliary bishop for the Archdiocese of Los Angeles from 2023-2025 and is currently the Apostolic Administrator of the Diocese of Monterey.
+Sławomir Stanisław Szkredka (born May 12, 1974) is a Polish American Catholic prelate and biblical scholar who has serves as an auxiliary bishop of the Archdiocese of Los Angeles.

 Biography

 Early life

-Slawomir Szkredka was born on May 12, 1974, in Czechowice-Dziedzice, Poland.
+Szkredka was born on May 12, 1974, in Czechowice-Dziedzice, Poland.
 He knew that he wanted to be a priest from an early age, and began studies at the Metropolitan Seminary in Kraków, Poland, following high school.
 Szkredka eventually transferred to SS.
 Cyril and Methodius Seminary, earning a Bachelor of Arts degree in philosophy and a Master of Theology degree in 2002.

 Priesthood

 Szkredka was ordained a priest for the Archdiocese of Los Angeles at St. Mel Parish in Woodland Hills, California, by Cardinal Roger Mahony on January 12, 2002.

 Following his ordination, Szkredka served as parochial vicar at St. Genevieve Parish in Panorama City and at St. John the Baptist Parish in Baldwin Park.
 In 2008, he went to Rome to begin graduate studies at the Pontifical Biblical Institute.
 He earned his Doctor of Sacred Scripture degree in 2015 and returned to Los Angeles to serve as a professor and formator at St. John's Seminary in Camarillo, California.